 It was dated, cringe-worthy at parts, a little cheezy, but fascinating.
 I could totally understand how kids could be frightened and influenced by the movie that was very popular in spite of its method of being made and distributed.
 I enjoyed it and recommended it to others with some caution over the outdatedness.

-Just after, I listened to Tim Binnall’s interview with author Lyle Blackburn who had written the first definitive book on the Boggy Creek monster, also known as the Fouke monster, The Beast of Boggy Creek (Anomalist Books, 2012).
-It was a good interview.
+Just after, I listened to an interview with author Lyle Blackburn who had written the first definitive book on the Boggy Creek monster, also known as the Fouke monster, The Beast of Boggy Creek (Anomalist Books, 2012).
 Blackburn seemed to give sound grounding to the story of the town of Fouke, the episodes they experienced and the making of a movie about it.
 So, I bought his book.

 Blackburn does not attempt to speak on the existence of a big hairy hominoid that reportedly terrorized the residents.
 He aimed, instead, to “provide an entertaining and comprehensive account of the creature”.
 In my opinion, he succeeded.
 I very much enjoyed this book.